RenewalRate.ca

 Renewal letter timing

-When refinancing does not pay
+When does refinancing not pay?

 Three categories of file where the four-question framework returns "do not refinance":

-- Rate-only refinances in a rising-rate cycle.
+1. Rate-only refinances in a rising-rate cycle.
 When the new rate is higher than your contract rate, refinancing for rate alone always loses.
 The 2026 cycle is in this category for anyone whose contract rate is below current market.

-- Mid-term refinances within 24 months of maturity, with no Question-4 reason.
+2. Mid-term refinances within 24 months of maturity, with no Question-4 reason.
 The interim carry cost (paying a higher rate for the months remaining in your existing low-rate term) almost always exceeds the benefit of locking the new rate sooner.

-- Refinances funded by lifestyle drawdowns.
+3. Refinances funded by lifestyle drawdowns.
 Kitchen renovations, vacations, "breathing room" cash-outs without an investment use.
 The new principal compounds at the mortgage rate for five to twenty-five more years against a one-time consumption benefit.

 If your file falls in any of these three, the framework's answer is hold.